andersfischernielsen/KovaaK-Visualizer/README.md

 ## Requirements
 Python-x64 must be installed on Windows in order to avoid 32-bit integer errors.

+- Open a command prompt/terminal in the directory of the scripts
-Run `pip install -r requirements.txt` in order to install the required Python packages.
+    - run `pip install -r requirements.txt` in order to install the required Python packages.